Which Species Dealate Forecasts

 Every other species still gets a forecast

 Dealate works anywhere in the world, and this is where most species actually land: most locally detected ants don't have a dedicated citation yet, so this is where the forecast has to earn its keep.
-Every one of them is matched to a genus-level general ecological model — a profile of the flight-triggering conditions documented for that lineage — built from the same body of published research as the dedicated list above, not a coin-flip placeholder.
+Every one of them is matched to a genus-level model: a profile of the same conditions we track for the dedicated species (the temperature range it flies in, its wind ceiling, how much it leans on recent rain, the time of day, and the flight months), but documented across the whole lineage rather than tuned to one species.
+It's built from the same body of published research as the dedicated list above, not a coin-flip placeholder.

-Only a genus with no research behind it yet falls back further, to a broader model based on climate zone — still grounded in where and when nuptial flights are actually known to cluster (temperate, tropical, or hot and humid), just without genus-specific tuning.
+Only a genus with no research behind it yet falls back further, to a broader model based on climate zone.
+It's still grounded in where and when nuptial flights are actually known to cluster (temperate, tropical, or hot and humid), just without genus-specific tuning.
 That's the least-common case, and it keeps shrinking as more flight research and observation data get folded into the model.

 Frequently asked questions